 With all this in mind, how can a risk professional prepare for this new and continuously evolving landscape?

 As always, risk professionals require an in-depth knowledge of all potential risks.
 Today, there should be an additional emphasis on emerging risks as well as current trends in technology, politics, and other relevant external factors.
 This information can be obtained from external research, industry monitoring, or even internal professionals.
-This collection of the best risk management blogs and news sites is an excellent start.

 There’s a need to develop new strategies for proactive risk management.
 Professionals should take advantage of new technology to streamline their processes and spend their time on high-value activities, such as creating and practicing business continuity plans for likely (and unlikely) scenarios.
 The risk team should develop a vision for the digitization process to ensure they are taking advantage of all relevant opportunities to increase analysis and resilience.
 Organizations can also explore new types of risk transfer, such as cyber insurance: a new development expected to soon become as common as general liability insurance.
 Check out this site on cyber liability for more information.